 DCI-Palestine works to end this abuse of children's rights by demanding that:

-- Children should not be prosecuted in military courts that lack basic and fundamental due process guarantees.
+- Children must not be prosecuted in military courts that lack basic and fundamental due process guarantees;

 - All credible allegations of torture and ill-treatment must be thoroughly and impartially investigated in accordance with international standards, and perpetrators brought promptly to justice.